Venezuela power struggle impedes delivery of COVID vaccine

 The socialist government of Nicolás Maduro and the U.S.-backed opposition are accusing each other of playing politics with proposals to finance United Nations-supplied vaccines — so far blocking any option from going ahead.

-The cash-strapped government, shut out from western banks by U.S. sanctions, has proposed selling some of the $2 billion in Venezuelan-owned gold ingots sitting frozen in the vaults of the Bank of England.
-Lawyers for Venezuela’s central bank warn a “humanitarian disaster, and a potentially large loss of life” could result if the U.K. funds aren’t freed up.
+The cash-strapped government, shut out from western banks by U.S. sanctions, has proposed selling a small part of the $2 billion Venezuela’s central bank has sitting frozen in the U.K. Lawyers for Venezuela’s central bank warn a “humanitarian disaster, and a potentially large loss of life” could result if the U.K. funds aren’t freed up.

 But the opposition led by Juan Guaidó opposes that plan — a stance that scuppers any movement until Britain’s Supreme Court decides the thorny question of who is Venezuela’s legitimate president, with oversight of its assets.

-The opposition says Maduro can’t be trusted to fairly distribute the vaccine and contends the government’s real aim is to create a precedent allowing it to access the bullion that has been frozen by British courts — equal to a third of the nation’s foreign currency reserves.
+The opposition says Maduro can’t be trusted to fairly distribute the vaccine and contends the government’s real aim is to create a precedent allowing it to access the funds, which includes billions in gold ingots stored at the Bank of England, that has been frozen by British courts — equal to a third of the nation’s foreign currency reserves.

 The opposition has instead proposed tapping similarly embargoed funds it has access to in the U.S. and deploying monitors to make sure distribution of the vaccine isn’t used as a cover for political patronage — a potential victory for Guaidó’s faction since Maduro has effectively shut it out of power within Venezuela’s borders.